bashup/lore/README.md

 `lore edit` opens the current history file (in `$LORE_EDITOR` or `$EDITOR`), creating it first if necessary, and saving any unwritten history to it.
 If `HISTFILE` is empty, a local or global history file is selected first.
 After the editor exits, a `lore reload` is performed.

+#### lore dedupe

+`lore dedupe` cleans the history of older duplicates of the same commands.
+That is, for every line in the history, only the most recent copy of that line is kept, with earlier copies removed.

+Like most lore subcommands, dedupe can be chained with other subcommands, e.g. `lore dedupe edit` to edit the history after cleaning it.

 #### lore reload

 `lore reload` forces a reload of the current history file, after saving any currently-unwritten history to it.
 If there is no current history file, a local or global history file is selected automatically.